-I’ll continue posting what we’re drying on Instagram, and sharing addition posts to address questions show off the yumminess.
-If you choose to purchase a Harvest Right freeze dryer through my site, I receive an affiliate payment at no extra cost to you.
-(Thank you.)
+If you choose to purchase a Harvest Right freeze dryer through my site, I receive a commission at no extra cost to you.
+(Thank you!)

 You can watch the video below to see how I freeze dry strawberries.
 (These are the berries that had my friend's kids raving about them.)